srosorio/NaturalisticTracking_ECOG/README.md

 # NaturalisticTracking_ECOG

-Custom code for EcoG research project
+Custom code for EcoG research project investigating cortical tracking of naturalistic speech and music stimuli in an OpenAccess Electrocorticography dataset.